Modular R Code with box — A Modern Module System

 }

 This is your first module.
 It lives in utils/cleaning.R.
-The #' @export tags mark functions that other files can import—exactly like you would in a formal R package.
+The #' @export tags mark functions that other files can import, exactly like you would in a formal R package.

-Loading Modules and Packages
+Loading modules and packages

 Now let’s use this module in your main script.
 The box::use() function is your primary tool for both modules and packages.
+It supports several import styles: full module access, selective imports, aliases, and bulk attachment; each suited to different situations depending on how many functions you need and whether naming conflicts are a concern.

-Loading a Module
+Loading a module

 box::use(utils/cleaning)